alertlogic/rebar3_erllambda/README.md

  --role <role-arn>
 ```

-#### Running and invoking your Erlang Lamdba function
+#### Invoking your Erlang Lambda function

 With the Lambda function now deployed into your development account, go into
 the AWS Lambda console, find your function, and hit Test button (accepting the
 default test event document for now).

-You can also invoke your laptop
+You can also invoke it from your console:

 ```
 aws lambda invoke \
   --function-name us-east-1-erllambda-eltest-eltest \